COLLEGE OF SCIENCE AND TECHNOLOGY

-A student who has completed a master's degree at another institution may apply for advanced standing.
+A student who has completed an M.A. degree at another institution may apply for advanced standing.
 Students are awarded varying numbers of credit of advanced standing.
 This differs from transfer credit in that the number of credit hours awarded is recorded on the transcript without specific information about the courses transferred.
 The effect of having advanced standing is to reduce the total number of credit hours the student is required to take at Temple University.
-Credit for advanced standing can only be awarded to students who have completed a master's degree at another institution.
+Credit for advanced standing can only be awarded to students who have completed an M.A. degree at another institution.
 Although there is no requirement that the degree must have been completed recently, the amount of time since the degree has been completed is taken into consideration.
 The maximum number of advanced standing credits awarded is 30.

 An applicant who wishes to have certain admission requirements waived